top of page

 1991 FIA Sportscar World Championship

 The points system used for this championship was as follows: 20-15-12-10-8-6-4-3-2-1 for the top 10 drivers at each race.
 The car was fast but unreliable with Keke and Yannick either winning or not finishing races.
 The Peugeot Talbot Sport squad would still finish 2nd in the Teams' Championship.
+The following groups and classes of vehicle were available for drivers to compete in for this event: Group C1 and Group C2.

 Car & Team